mullema/k3-panel-view-extended/README.md

 Always:
 - Add more specific css classes to k-page-view
+- Adds username and role as css classes to k-panel

 Blueprint options:
-- Set a site/page/user to single language in a multi language setup and hide language drop down
+- In a multi language setup: Set a site/page/user to single language and hide the language drop down
-- Hide the settings dropdown for pages in options top bar and in pages sections
+- Hide the settings dropdown for pages in the options top bar and in pages sections
-- Hide the status button in options top bar for pages and in pages sections
+- Hide the status button in the options top bar for pages and in pages sections
 - Hide the whole options top bar for pages and in pages sections
-- Hide draft option in status change dialog
+- Hide the draft option the in status change dialog

-Tested with *Kirby 3.0.1*
+For Kirby 3.2.x use v2.0 and higher

+For Kirby 3.0 - 3.1.x use [version 1.0.7](https://github.com/mullema/k3-panel-view-extended/releases/tag/v1.0.4)

 ## Installation
 ### Download